biotite-dev/biotite/doc/tutorial/application.rst

 app performs the calculations.
 When the application finishes the AppState changes to *FINISHED*.
 The user can now call the `join()` method, concluding the application in the *JOINED* state and making the results of the application accessible.
-Furthermore this may trigger cleanup actions in some applications. `join()` can even be called in the *RUNNING* state: This will constantly check if the application has finished and will directly go into the *JOINED* state as soon as the application reaches the *FINISHED* state.
+Furthermore, this may trigger cleanup actions in some applications. `join()` can even be called in the *RUNNING* state: This will constantly check if the application has finished and will directly go into the *JOINED* state as soon as the application reaches the *FINISHED* state.